PrestaShop/prestashop.github.io/content/news/public-oss-demo/2024/live-update-june-2024.md

 ## PrestaShop Live Update - June 2024

-This Live Update was a great opportunity to meet the Seamless Upgrade & Extensibility team.
-They are working on the PrestaShop [autoupgrade](https://github.com/PrestaShop/autoupgrade) module and upgrades in general, which is a key component of the PrestaShop ecosystem.
-The team shared their latest wins, vision, and challenges.
-We also had a Q&A session where we answered questions from the community.
+During this Live Update, we had the opportunity to meet the Seamless Upgrade & Extensibility team, who are actively involved in various projects within the PrestaShop ecosystem.
+One of their key focuses is the development of the PrestaShop [autoupgrade](https://github.com/PrestaShop/autoupgrade) module, which plays a crucial role in system upgrades.
+The team shared their recent achievements, discussed their vision, and addressed challenges.
+At the end of Live Update, we had a Q&A session where we addressed questions from the community.

 {{< youtube QeVNLHY1Onc >}}